5 critical LMS scalability mistakes (and how to avoid them)

 Developers install plugins in order to reduce development costs.
 If you need a feature, there’s a chance it can be added to your LMS by installing and setting up a plugin, saving development time and money.
 It sounds like an attractive approach because it allows you to build a more functionally complete product with fewer initial development costs.

 It’s easy… Perhaps too easy to install a plugin.
 And, because of this, it can be easy to get carried away.

 Unfortunately though, many plugins don’t only contain the one feature that you need – they also contain hundreds that you don’t.
 This means there’s an awful lot of bloat per plugin, despite only using a fraction of its functionality.

 So using off-the-shelf-plugins will allow you to save money in the short term, but you’ll spend a lot more in the long-term to eventually remove these barriers to scalability.

-This means you should make two very important steps when developing your own LMS.
+This means you should make two very important steps when developing your own scalable LMS.

 Custom develop lightweight plugins